hack3rs.ca network-security

 4. NSE and Safe Scripted Validation

-Script choice matters because some scripts may be noisy or inappropriate for production systems.
-Read NSE documentation, test against a lab, and coordinate with owners before expanding script usage in sensitive environments.
+Some NSE scripts are noisy or inappropriate for production systems.
+Read the script documentation, test it against a lab host first, and coordinate with owners before expanding usage on sensitive infrastructure.

-A defensive best practice is to standardize a small, approved set of scripts for common validations such as banner collection, certificate checks, or protocol identification.
+A practical defensive habit is to maintain a small, approved set of NSE scripts for recurring validation work: banner collection, TLS certificate checks, specific protocol identification.
+Standardization keeps results comparable across scans.

 5. Using Nmap for Segmentation and Firewall Validation